Katarina16004/HRplatform/README.md

 ## Implementation Highlights

-### Most Challenging Part: Clean Architecture & SOLID Principles + Unit Testing
-#### Why it was challenging:

-1. **Clean Architecture Implementation**
-   - Separating concerns across Repository, Service, and Controller layers
-   - Ensuring each layer has a single responsibility
-   - Making sure data flows correctly through all layers

-2. **SOLID Principles**
-   - Designing interfaces for repositories to follow Interface Segregation
-   - Using Dependency Injection for loose coupling

-3. **Unit Testing**
-   - Tests were harder than the actual implementation for me
-   - I don't write tests that often
-   - A lot of situation needs to be tested

 #### Key Decisions:

 - **Repository Pattern**: Created separate repository classes for each entity (SkillRepository, CandidateRepository) to abstract data access logic